 Fruit pastes make great sweeteners and they’re easy to make.
 Simply place a cup or so in small pyrex bowl, cover with water, microwave for 2 minutes (or simmer in a small pot on a stovetop for 4 minutes).
 Cool and pulse in a food processor or blender to your desired consistency.
 They will keep in the fridge for several, and you can enjoy them as you would any jam or preserve.
 Set aside.

 Rehydrate the raisins by soaking in water for 30 minutes or microwaving for 1 minute and steep for 5.
 Cool.
 Drain.
 Set aside.

 For the crumble, combine the whole buckwheat and walnuts in a food processor.
 Run briefly to chop crudely and uniformly.
 Set aside.

 For the cherry glaze, defrost cherries and blend in a blender under smooth.
 If the purée is watery, cook on very low, stirring occasionally, until reduced to a thick, light, and creamy consistency.
 Set aside.

 Make the Batter

-Add the wet ingredients (bananas, fig paste, vanilla, lemon juice, soy yogurt, miso, if using) to a high-speed blender and run until smooth.
+Add the wet ingredients (bananas, fig paste, vanilla, lemon juice, soy yogurt) to a high-speed blender and run until smooth.

 Now add the dry ingredients (buckwheat flour, baking soda, baking powder, spices, ground flaxseed).
 Run until just combined.
 Don’t overprocess.
 If too thick, add a little more yogurt.
 The consistency should be a rather thick but pourable.